 Perhaps the fictitious journalist Hawk Johnson noted that John Coltrane took home four reel-to-reel tapes with a mono copy of the session.
 Bob Thiele could have told him that this was usual after any recording session with the audio magician van Gelder, and that this allowed Coltrane to assess the recordings at home in his own time.

-The Coltrane Quartet recorded what became known as «Impressions» later in 1963, on April 12, 1962, as well as during the two-day session of June 19 & 20, 1962.
+The Coltrane Quartet recorded what became known later in 1963 as «Impressions», on April 12, 1962, as well as during the two-day session of June 19 & 20, 1962.
 As none of these recordings saw release in Coltrane’s lifetime, Johnson’s misinformation is excusable.
 Several other minor inaccuracies in the article could have been mentioned, but they all simply reflect the restricted information Hawk Johnson had access to in March 1963.

-In fact, only one of the three previous studio recordings of «Impressions» has seen release, even now, in 2018 – and none of them while Coltrane was still alive.
-One recording of «Impressions» from Jun 20, 1962 –also taken from Coltrane’s transcription tapes – was included on the DeLuxe Version of the Impulse! album «Coltrane» a few years ago.
+In fact, only one of the three previous studio recordings of «Impressions» has, even now in 2018, ever seen release – and none of them while Coltrane was still alive.
+One recording of «Impressions» from Jun 20, 1962 – also taken from Coltrane’s transcription tapes – was included on the DeLuxe Version of the Impulse! album «Coltrane» a few years ago.
 The other takes are still unreleased.